Ao Yun

 The Terroir

-What makes Ao Yun remarkable is its terroir In this instance, the altitude is vital.
-The vineyards rank among the loftiest in the global red wine sector, situated at altitudes ranging from 2,200 to 2,600 meters above sea level.
+What makes Ao Yun exceptional is its terroir, especially the altitude.
+The vineyards are among the highest in the world for red wine, ranging from 2,200 to 2,600 meters above sea level.

-The altitude means there's reduced oxygen, increased sunlight, and huge variations between daytime and nighttime temperatures.
-The days are really short but super-intense, which drives the grapes to develop thick skins and small berries, the better to make concentrated, true-to-terroir wines.
-The cool nights keep the grapes healthy and fresh and allow for an extended, even crazy-long, ripening period that can elevate the grape's expression to an art form.
+The elevation means lower oxygen levels, more intense sunlight, and extreme day-to-night temperature variations.
+The days are short but intense, prompting the grapes to develop thick skins and small berries, resulting in concentrated, terroir-driven wines.
+The cool nights keep the grapes healthy and fresh, and allow for an exceptionally long ripening period that elevates grape expression to an art form.

-There are about 20 distinct soil types across the 314 vineyard plots of Ao Yun.
-Each small parcel has its own individuality, and they are all picked and fermented separately to showcase that uniqueness.
+There are about 20 different soil types among the 773 vineyard plots of Ao Yun.
+Each small plot has its own character and is harvested and vinified separately to highlight its unique identity.

 The Grapes Used

-Ao Yun is a blend as well, but the backbone is Cabernet Sauvignon, just like many top Bordeaux wines.
+Ao Yun is a blend, with Cabernet Sauvignon as its backbone—just like many top Bordeaux wines.
 Depending on the vintage, the blend also includes Cabernet Franc, Merlot, Syrah, and Petit Verdot.
-For example, the 2018 vintage was made from 60% Cabernet Sauvignon, 19% Cabernet Franc, 10% Merlot, 7% Syrah, and 4% Petit Verdot.
+For example, the 2018 vintage consisted of 60% Cabernet Sauvignon, 19% Cabernet Franc, 10% Merlot, 7% Syrah, and 4% Petit Verdot.

-This combination of grapes contributes to the layered and complicated nature of Ao Yun .
-The Cabernet Sauvignon gives shape and form to this wine; it supplies the base components of dark fruit, perfume, and spice, while the other grape varieties: Malbec, Petit Verdot, and Cabernet Franc provide the high notes that make this wine sing.
+This combination of grapes contributes to the layered and complex nature of Ao Yun.
+The Cabernet Sauvignon provides structure, dark fruit, perfume, and spice, while varieties like Malbec, Petit Verdot, and Cabernet Franc add brightness and aromatic lift to make the wine sing.

-Everything is done by hand, from picking the grapes to sorting and fermenting.
-Each of the 314 vineyard parcels is fermented separately, so the team can blend the final wine with precision.
-The focus is always on letting the unique character of each plot shine through, rather than forcing the wine into a particular style.
+Everything is done by hand—from harvesting and sorting to fermentation.
+Each vineyard parcel is vinified separately, allowing the team to blend with precision.
+The focus is always on showcasing the unique identity of each plot, rather than imposing a fixed style.

-Ao Yun is dedicated to sustainability, too.
-The vineyards are run as a closed, carbon-neutral ecosystem, with plant and animal life supporting each other in what the locals call a "virtuous circle."
+Ao Yun is also committed to sustainability.
+The vineyards are managed biodynamically as a closed ecosystem, with plants and animals supporting one another in what the locals call a “virtuous circle.”

-- Record Breaker: Ao Yun has some of the highest scores ever given for a wine from China.
-The vintage of 2018 amassed a whopping 98 points from James Suckling, making it the highest-rated wine from China of all time.
+• Ao Yun has received some of the highest scores ever awarded to a Chinese wine.
+The 2020 vintage earned a remarkable 99 points from James Suckling, making it the highest-rated Chinese wine of all time.
+Other vintages have also received scores as high as 98 points.

 Read more